 Interlake State Recreation Area

-Open — Open year-round.
-Trails operate sunrise to sunset daily.
-Primitive camping available first-come, first-served with self-registration.
-All off-road vehicles must be registered or street-legal.
-Entry fees required at gatehouse.
+Open year-round.
+Trails open sunrise to sunset daily.
+Primitive camping is first-come, first-served with self-registration.
+Water is seasonal.

 About